divvi-xyz/docs-v1/docs/protocol/overview.md

 1. Let Divvi handle the tracking, attribution, and rewards

 👉 To make this even easier, we’ve built a [guided onboarding experience](app.divvi.xyz/builders).
 You’ll be walked through the process step-by-step, with no need to manage raw contract calls manually.

+## DivviRegistry Contract Details

+The DivviRegistry contract is deployed at 0xEdb51A8C390fC84B1c2a40e0AE9C9882Fa7b7277 on the Optimism network.

+**ABI**: You can find the contract ABI [here](https://optimistic.etherscan.io/address/0xEdb51A8C390fC84B1c2a40e0AE9C9882Fa7b7277#readProxyContract) by clicking on the implementation contract address and scrolling down to the "Contract ABI" section.